 - EQuest - Free "sophisticated, yet easy-to-use building energy analysis tool" from Department of Energy.

 - Comprehensive Procurement Guidelines (CPG) for Products Containing Recovered Materials

-- U.S. Department of Energy (DOE) Energy Efficiency and Renewable Energy (EERE) - US Department of Energy website for information on energy efficiency and renewable energy technologies.
+- U.S. Department of Energy (DOE) Energy Efficiency and Renewable Energy (EERE) - DOE website for information on energy efficiency and renewable energy technologies.